 How much is a Tesco Clubcard point worth?

 For every £1 you spend in-store or online at Tesco, you earn 1 Clubcard point.
 Or, for fuel, it's 1 point for every £2.
-You can earn Clubcard points for other Tesco products such as Tesco fuel, mobile and credit cards too.
+You can earn Clubcard points for other Tesco products, such as Tesco Mobile and credit cards, too.
 For every point you earn, it’s added to your Clubcard balance and you'll be sent vouchers that total the value of points you've collected.
 The minimum voucher you can get is £1.50, which you’ll receive for collecting 150 points.
 This means at £1 per point, you need to spend £150 to get £1.50 back (around 1% in rewards).
 You can either spend the vouchers in-store on your everyday shopping or you can hold onto them to get a discount on something else.

 What can you trade Tesco Clubcard points for?

 Although rewards are only worth 1% if used on your shopping, there is an option to trade your vouchers up for another retailer.
 Tesco offers you the chance to trade in money accrued through Clubcard and receive vouchers for restaurants, theme parks, online retailers, and more.
 Some of the best offers actually triple up your points, however, Tesco has announced that it is reducing the trade-up value of its vouchers from June.

 Any extras for owning a Tesco Clubcard?

-Tesco Clubcard members receive coupons in the post as well as printed in-store coupons to save extra money.
+Tesco Clubcard members can also receive coupons via the app to save extra money.
 These coupons are usually personalised as Tesco tracks what you regularly buy in-store.
 For example, if you have a cat and keep buying cat food, it might incentivise you to come back by sending you a cat food coupon.
 You'll also get money-off coupons to use on your next shop and double points coupons on occasion - which, in turn, means you can earn more rewards.
 Additionally, Tesco Clubcard users can unlock exclusive deals in-store on selected items, just look for items marked 'Clubcard price'.

 How do you earn Lidl Plus vouchers?